open-compensation-token-license/license-token-website/wikisrc/nf-ts-environmental-impact.md

 ### 1. Enhanced Energy-Efficient Blockchains

 Future blockchain designs may adopt new low-energy consensus mechanisms, altering the energy dynamics of NFTs.
+For more on blockchain innovations, visit [Blockchain Technology for Open Source Security](https://www.license-token.com/wiki/blockchain-technology-for-open-source-security).

 ### 2. Integration with Renewable Energy